mdwiltfong/secret-santa/README.md

    - First, you must launch the server.
 You can do this by running `npm run dev`
    - The server by default listens at port 3000.
 So if your server is running correctly, you should be able to visit `http://localhost:3000`
    - Once your app is runing, you can launch the front-end.
 You can do this by chaning your directory to `/client` and then running `npm run dev`.
 Vite is able to find available ports and then launch the app.
 As a result, you will have to pay attention to what your terminal prints out to know what port to visit.
+   - You can also clear and seed the database by running `npm run db:seed`.

 ## Testing